-Jo Fong is a director, choreographer and performer working in dance, film, theatre and the visual arts.
+Jo Fong is a director, choreographer and performer working in dance, film, theatre, opera, spoken word and live art.

-Her eclectic performance career includes performances with DV8 Physical Theatre, Rosas (Belgium) and Rambert Dance Company.
-Recent collaborations include working with Wendy Houstoun, Deborah Light, Unfinished Business, Skye Reynolds, National Theatre Wales and Quarantine.
+She began her career creating and performing with DV8 Physical Theatre, Rosas (Belgium) and Rambert Dance Company.
+Recent collaborations include working with Wendy Houstoun, Deborah Light, Sonia Hughes, George Orange, Unfinished Business, Anushiye Yarnell, Skye Reynolds, Battersea Arts Centre, National Theatre Wales, National Dance Company Wales, Welsh National Opera, Hull Dance and Quarantine.

-As an independent artist she has toured her choreographic work throughout the UK and international venues.
-Her work has been recognised and awarded by The Critic’s Circle National Dance Awards, Creative Wales Award and Wales Theatre Awards.
+Jo is a Creative Associate with the Wales Millennium Centre.
+As an independent artist she has presented performances throughout the UK and at international festivals.
+Her work has been recognised and awarded by the Critic’s Circle National Dance Awards, Creative Wales Award, British Council and Wales Theatre Awards.

-An Invitation… toured the UK and was selected for both British Council Edinburgh Showcase 2015 and British Dance Edition 2016.
+An Invitation… toured the UK and international venues.
+The work was selected for British Council Edinburgh Showcase 2015, British Dance Edition 2016 and Szene Wales in Dresden.

 The work is thought-provoking and centred around people, dancers or players who translate, reveal or perform.
 The work is grounded in the idea of honesty in performance and looks under the skin: the psychological drives, motivations or inherent characteristics of an individual or group, creating a shared and considered relationship with an audience.
 The body is my first language, though text and voice work are regularly a part of the whole.
 I combine physical knowledge, agility and experience with a raw, rebellious and curious spirit.
 I endeavour to understand further and explore the scope for movement to communicate and to cultivate work that is generous, engaging and embodies an alternative beauty.

-With my team of collaborators I strive to create and present high quality contemporary work that uses movement, but is created through multiple art forms and performance techniques.
+With a team of collaborators I strive to create and present contemporary work that is created through multiple art forms and performance techniques.
 The work creates shared experiences, as an audience member, performer or as participant.
 It seeks to invite an open exchange and immediacy through arts creation and opportunities that aim to promote and support inclusivity and the value of art to everyone.
 At the heart of the work are the people – their skills, their aptitude for excellence, collaboration, sharing and creating a dialogue that embraces creativity, integrity and learning.

-Jo was recently awarded the Peilot Associate Artist position with Chapter Arts Centre.
-Her work has been supported by Arts Council Wales, Arts Council England, Creative Scotland, British Council, Sherman Cymru, Chapter Arts Centre, Dance House and Coreo Cymru.
+Jo Fong’s creative work has been supported by Arts Council Wales, Arts Council England, Diverse Actions, Chinese Arts Now, Creative Scotland, Fieldwork, British Council, Wales Arts International, Sherman Cymru, Neurolive, Chapter Arts Centre, Dance House and Coreo Cymru.

 2014-2015 | Wendy Houstoun’s Stupid Women Juncture Festival and Nott Dance.